AED(1) General Commands Manual AED(1)

 Serialize disassembled instructions using the Intel® Software Development Manual (SDM) syntax.

 Display source code interleaved with the disassembly, implies -d.
 Source code lines are prefixed with ‘;’, followed by the source code line number.
-The line number may be prefixed with a symbol name, indicating that corresponding line originates from an inlined symbol.
+The line number may be prefixed with a symbol name, indicating that the corresponding line originates from an inlined symbol.
 All instructions following a source code line are associated with the same line, up to the next source code line.

 symbol